softwarecreations/esc-colors/README.md

 * No dependencies
 * Small, simple, easy to audit, yourself
 * Works on Linux or Mac (ANSI terminals)
+* No nonsense
+* Dependable, there won't be any radical updates in future.

+If I want to add features I'll make a new package and will rather mention it in this readme than change this package.

 ## Installation - 2 minute setup